daviden1013/NLP_NER_Pipelines/README.md

 # NLP_NER_Pipelines
 This is a general NER toolkit for BERT model training, evaluation, and prediction.
 The **BIO_pipeline** processes annotated corpora (with labels) and creates word-token level documents (.io or .bio) for training and evaluation.
 A split of development set and evaluation set should be considered.
 The **Training_pipeline** inputs the word-tokens (with labels) from development set, and train a BERT-familiy model.
 Checkpoints are saved to disk.
 The **Evaluation_pipeline** use a specified checkpoint to predict on the evaluation set, and perform entity-level evaluation.
 Both exact matching and partial matching with precision, recall, and F1 are reported.
-Once a final/ production NLP model is made and saved to disk, the **Prediction_pipeline** use it to do prediction.
+Once a final/ production NLP model is made and saved to disk, the **Prediction_pipeline** use it to predict.

 Framework: **PyTorch**, **Transformers**

-Annotation tool: **MAE**
+Annotation tool: **BRAT**

 ![alt text](https://github.com/daviden1013/NLP_NER_Pipelines/blob/main/Pipelines%20diagram.png)

-## Demo
+## Getting started
 Prepare project file system.
 We create folders as below (all modules under "pipelines" can be cloned from this repository):
 ```
 Project folder